datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR01-Plot-Raster.md

 ## Plot Raster Data in R
 In this lesson, we will plot the Digital Surface Model (DSM) raster for the NEON Harvard Forest Field Site.
 We will use the `hist()` function as a tool to explore raster values.
-And render categorical plots, using `breaks` or bins that are meaningful representations of our data.
+And render categorical plots, using the `breaks` argument to get bins that are meaningful representations of our data.

 We will use the `raster` and `rgdal` libraries in this lesson.
 If you do not have the `DSM_HARV` object from